MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 For more information on using Carthage, see the [Carthage GitHub repository](https://github.com/Carthage/Carthage).

-Remember that the `AppCenterXUITestExtensions.framework` must be linked with the XCUITest target and *not* the iOS application.
+The `AppCenterXUITestExtensions.framework` must be linked with the XCUITest target and *not* the iOS application.

 ### Building from Source